Prostitution Sting Near U.S.C., Judicial Diversion, PDP

 He was taken to the Rampart station, where he was booked on charges of violating Penal Code § 647(b) (“Solicitation of Prostitution”) and allowed to be released on his own recognizance (OR) several hours later.

-When the client called Greg Hill & Associates, he was most concerned about a conviction on his employment history and what consequences this might have for his employment if he had to switch jobs.
+When the client called Greg Hill & Associates, he was most concerned about the effect of a conviction on his employment and what consequences this might have for his employment if he had to switch jobs.
 After all, he had a mortgage and college expenses for his two daughters.

 In such an arrangement, our client must sign up for and attend the Prostitution Diversion Program (PDP), a one-day program meant to educate attendees about the reasons why prostitution is illegal and the dangers associated with it.
 The client must also submit to an HIV test and then bring the test results to his or her attorney (or to court).
 The judge will then dismiss the case after a year if the client successfully attends the quite expensive class ($700) and has his blood tested for HIV.